Pallet Shuttle system with stacker crane at HAVI in Portugal

 The two manual picking stations automatically receive the goods from the conveyors when they arrive from the warehouse, or with transfer cars from the anthropomorphic robot.
 In both cases, the goods to man principle means fewer trips and faster order preparation.
 In each station, which is equipped with pick-to-light (PTL) technology, the operator can prepare up to eight customer orders simultaneously in an ergonomic way.
 This results in higher productivity and work quality.
 Easy WMS tells operators on screen which tasks they must perform to keep the orders sequenced, what products to extract and in which order to place them, and so on.
 Once finished, the worker notifies the WMS by pressing the PTL device.

 The transfer car then collects the finished orders and takes them to the stretch wrapper and labelling machine.
 Afterward, conveyors move these packages to the dispatch area.
 This zone, which is also kept at a controlled temperature to prevent cold chain breakage, comprises eight live preload channels.
 Here, pallets are classified and grouped according to the order or transport route.
-Keeping track of the sequence and pre-grouping into preload channels saves time and minimises errors when loading goods onto the lorries.
+Keeping track of the sequence and pre-grouping into preload channels saves time and minimizes errors when loading goods onto the lorries.

-Apart from selective pallet racks, Interlake Mecalux has installed a block of 29'-high drive-in racks that provide storage capacity for 1,996 pallets.
+Apart from selective pallet racks, Mecalux has installed a block of 29'-high drive-in racks that provide storage capacity for 1,996 pallets.
 The racks are mainly used to hold products, like tomatoes, as well as ready-made salads etc. It is an optimal solution for storing homogeneous products and a large number of pallets per SKU.

 The racks comprise a set of four high-level lanes.
 Meanwhile, each level has support rails on both sides where the pallets are placed.
 When managing the loads, operators use reach trucks to enter the storage lanes with the goods raised above the level where they are going to be deposited.